Sime Darby Berhad – Annual report – 30 June 2018

 Industrial segment revenue consists of sale and installation of equipment, sale of parts, provision of after-sales services and engineering services.

-(a) Sale and installation of equipment and parts
+(a) Sale and installation of equipment, parts and provision of after-sales maintenance

 Revenue from sale of equipment and after-sales maintenance are recognised respectively in the period in which the customer accepts the delivery of the goods and services rendered.